joeax/svidget/packages/svidget/vibespec.md

 - The global object provides methods for managing the lifecycle of these widgets, including creation, updates, and destruction.
 - The global object detects changes to the DOM when new `<object data-svidget>` elements are added or removed, and updates the widget list accordingly.

+### Communication Flow

+#### Widget to Page
+When events are triggered in the widget context, they are communicated to the page context.

+##### Param Example
+- When a param is set (value changed) in the widget context, it triggers the `set` event.
+- The widget subscribes to all param events, so it receives the event.
+- The widget calls the signal method on the `WidgetRoot` instance to notify the page context of the change.
+- The signal method invoke the parent directly or through XSM to send a message to the page context.
+- The page context receives the message and routes the message to the corresponding `WidgetReference` instance.
+- The `WidgetReference` instance locates the target param and emits its `set` event and also triggers the `paramset` event for listeners listening to all widgets and params.

 ## Folder Structure
 - `src/`: Contains the source code for the Svidget library.
 - `src_old/`: Contains the old legacy code for the widget library that is being converted.